TPD searching for missing/runaway juvenile

 THOMASVILLE, Ga.
 (WCTV) - The Thomasville Police Department is searching for a missing/runaway juvenile.

+16-year-old Darren Pearson was last seen at 4:50 p.m.
+Saturday on East Clay Street heading towards Pinetree Boulevard.

-McCants is described as being five feet one inches tall and weighing approximately 144 pounds.
+Pearson is described as being approximately five foot three inches tall and weighing 120 pounds.

-If you have any information about McCants’ whereabouts, TPD is asking that you contact Thomas County Dispatch at (229) 225-3300.
+If you have any information about Pearson’s whereabouts, TPD is asking that you contact Thomas County Dispatch at (229) 225-3300.

 Copyright 2021 WCTV.
 All rights reserved.